gchq/Palisade-readers/README.md

 retrieve the data plus the rules that need to be applied.
 This information is then used to return an output stream of the filtered data to the client.

-In terms of code, there are two interface that are core to this library, the `ResponseWriter` and the `DataReader`.
+In terms of code, there are two interfaces that are core to this library, the

+`ResponseWriter` and the `DataReader`.
 These provide the basis of the solution

 for retrieving the data, filtering according to the rules for the query and